Is Smart Building Technology the Future of Apartment Living?

 Identifying and catering to trends

-Smart buildings help owner-operators to understand how their buildings are used, identify trends, and cater to evolving residents’ needs.
+Smart buildings help owner-operators and building managers to understand how their buildings are used, identify trends, and cater to evolving residents’ needs.
 Smart technology also provides a solution to tackle the growing issue of parcel deliveries at apartments.

 The pandemic sparked an upsurge in online shopping, generating even more parcels than usual, but even pre-pandemic, volumes grew by eight per cent year on year.
 If building staff have to take in and distribute parcels, and spend an average of four minutes on each, up to two hours of their time a day gets taken up by 30 parcels.